HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

 **addresses = <address_name> [<address_name> ...]**
     A class can contain as many addresses as needed.
 Their names have to be separated by spaces. *Name* means the *name*-part of an address section like *[address_name]*.
+    If a class does not contain any addresses clients won't get any address except they have one fixed defined in client configuration file or database.

+**prefixes = <prefix_name> [<address_name> ...]**
+    A class can contain prefixes - even most probably only one prefix will be usefull. *Name* means the *name*-part of a prefiy section.

 **answer = normal|noaddress|none**
     Normally a client will get an answer, but if for whatever reason is a need to give it an *NoAddrAvail* message back or completely ignore the client it can be set here.